-[1] 1 2 3 4 5 6 7 8 9 10
+[1] 1 2 3 4 5 6 7 8 9 10you can combine different vectors into matrixes or dataframes

-combine vectors into Rows, cbind()
+rbind() combine vectors into Rows, cbind() into Columns

 the vectors have to be of the same length!